Elastic Li\'{e}nard-Wiechert potentials of dynamical dislocations from tensor gauge theory in 2+1 dimensions: Inversion of the elasticity tensor

 For the case of an isotropic solid, we require the system to be invariant under the improper rotations group O(2) satisfying the relation $P_{ijkl}^1\sigma_{ij}=2\omega_{kl}=0$, where $\omega_{ij}$ is the angular velocity.
-Using the above formulas the elasticity tensor and its inverted counterpart for this case are given by For the rotated inverted tensor now, we have
+The above tensor then is only partially invertible due to the lack of rotational degrees of freedom.
+In this case $p_1=0$ and the inverse is defined only in the invertible subspace.
+Using the above formulas the elasticity tensor and its inverted counterpart for this case are then given by For the rotated inverted tensor now, we have

 proving Eq.\eqref{elasticitytensor} used in deriving the equations of motion.